 The large forest the Meiji Shrine sits in was donated by the public.
 In total, more than 100,000 trees were gifted to build the park which is still an oasis of green in the world’s largest city.

-In the central complex there is also a sacred music hall and some smaller buildings used to house artwork.
-Further afield, in the forest, you can find a treasure museum and a martial art training hall.
+In the central complex, there is also a sacred music hall and some smaller buildings used to house artwork.
+Further afield, in the forest, you can find a treasure museum and a martial arts training hall.

 The Meiji Shrine is one of the busiest sites in Tokyo for tourists.
 There’s a steady stream constantly walking underneath the enormous tori gates at the entrances.